ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 #### 4.1.3 PRID Validator
-As the MOSIP system can validate PRID as per a defined PRID generation logic
+MOSIP system can validate PRID as per a defined PRID generation logic

 Upon receiving a request to validate the PRID the system validates the PRID against the defined policy

 1. Validates if the received PRID contains number of digits as configured by the ADMIN
 1. In absence of the configured length, validates if the PRID received should contain 14 digits
-1. Validates the PRID received follows the PRID generation logic In case of Exceptions, triggers relevant error messages
+1. Validates the PRID received follows the PRID generation logic

+In case of Exceptions, triggers relevant error messages

 Responds to the source with appropriate message

-Raise an alert in case of listed exceptions as defined below
+Raises an alert in case of listed exceptions as defined below
 ### <p align="left"> **1.
 Type: Success – Info Message**

 |**Scenario**|**Message**|**Message Code**|